-- ALA Policy on Outsourcing and Privatization
+- ALA Policy on Privatization

 ALA affirms that publicly funded libraries should remain directly accountable to the publics they serve.
 Therefore, the American Library Association opposes the shifting of policy making and management oversight of library services from the public to the private for-profit sector.